 Table of Contents

-Both of these supplements are highly nutritious and make a great fish oil substitute for vegans and vegetarians.
-But how does vegan flaxseed oil compare to algae oil for those looking to improve their diet and increase their intake of omega-3s?
+Both flaxseed oil and algae oil are nutritious and can replace fish oil for vegans and vegetarians.
+But how do vegan flaxseed and algae oil compare when it comes to improving your diet and getting more omega-3s?

 What Is Flaxseed Oil?